Olive Philp Diary, 1919

 Done chores.
 Drew up load of wood from back bush.
 Colder but fine.

-Tuesday, 2
+TUESDAY, 2

-Wednesday, 3
+WEDNESDAY, 3

 Done chores and cutting wood.
-Fine but rather dull.
+Fine but rather dull,

-CONCEPTION DAY (Quebec) Monday, 8
+December CONCEPTION DAY (Quebec) MONDAY, 8

 Done chores.
 Brock chopping in forenoon.
 Drawing up wood in afternoon.
 Mild and rather foggy.

-Tuesday, 9
+TUESDAY, 9

 Men choring and banking up north house windows.
 Very stormy day and cold.

 Done chores in forenoon.
-Brock over to Hershel's to help with roof but the man never came.
+Brock over to Hoshel's to help with roof but the man never came.
 Drawing out manure in afternoon to Brock’s little orchard.
 Fine but cold.
 East wind nearly all day.

-Friday, 12
+FRIDAY, 12

-Saturday, 13
+SATURDAY, 13

-Sunday, 14
+SUNDAY, 14

 Brock to town at night.
 Stormy day and cold.

-Tuesday, 16
+TUESDAY, 16

 Choring and picked 7 more geese and dry picked 9 rock roosters in afternoon.
 Quite stormy at times but not so cold.

-Wednesday, 17
+WEDNESDAY, 17

 Choring and Brock chopping.
 Brock to town at night.
 Bright but very cold.

-Friday, 19
+FRIDAY, 19

 Done chores and drawing out manure.
 Mother & I to town in afternoon.
 Very bright and cold.

-Saturday, 20
+SATURDAY, 20

 Done chores and drawing out manure.
 Brock to town at night.
 Beautiful bright day.

-Sunday, 21
+SUNDAY, 21

 Brock to church at night.
 Fine day.

-CHRISTMAS DAY (Dominion) Thursday, 25
+December CHRISTMAS DAY (Dominion) THURSDAY, 25

 Beautiful bright day.
 Norm Flath & his wife here in afternoon.

-Friday, 26
+FRIDAY, 26

-Saturday, 27
+SATURDAY, 27

 Done chores.
 Brock, Clara & I to town in afternoon.
 Quite stormy at times and colder.

-Sunday, 28
+SUNDAY, 28

 Home all day.
 Bright but quite cold.